Motivic classifying $\infty$-topoi and spectral stacks: Motivic derived algebraic geometry

-Consider the case that $f: \mathcal{K} \to \mathcal{K}'$ is a geometric morphism of motivic classifying $\infty$-topoi such that $f$ is compatible with the geometric structures.
-Then we have the (homotopically) commutative diagram of $\infty$-categories:

-We will prove that the lower horizontal functor has a left adjoint: \begin{theorem} Let $f:\mathcal{K} \to \mathcal{K}'$ be a geometric morphism of motivic classifying $\infty$-topoi such that $f$ is compatible with geometric structures.
+We now prove that the lower horizontal functor has a left adjoint. \begin{theorem} Let $f:\mathcal{K} \to \mathcal{K}'$ be a geometric morphism of motivic classifying $\infty$-topoi compatible with the geometric structures.
 Given the commutative diagram